0foo/study_notes/rhcsa-summary/topics/containers.md

+### KNOW
+* start, stop, remove, view containers/images
+* ports, volumes, naming
+* run a command in a running container and in a container not yet created
+* list all registries/file where registries defined (both root file and user file)
+* run podman commands on all containers
+* search registries and inspect local and remote images
+* running commands on user level containers
+* creating service files for containers
+* managing containers with systemd
+* allow systemd service containers to run even if user not logged in

+* `podman login <registry>`

 * `ps`, `rmi`, `rm`, `pull`, `run`, `stop`, `restart/kill`, `exec`, `info`, `login`, `images`
 * flags: `--it, --rm`, `-d`, `-p`, `--name`, `-d`